hazae41/sequence.ts/README.md

 # Sequence.ts

-Deno-compatible iterable piping and processing utility.
+Iterable piping and processing utility for Deno

+Create a new sequence and use .map(), .filter(), etc.

+All operations a lazily executed when the iterable is consumed using .collect(), .join(), or .consume().

 ## Usage